arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### Research Data

 The Project Template brings together three categories of information: Research Data, Access Tools and Contextual files.
 Research data is the actual data collected during the course of research processes used for analysis.
 The manifests describe this data, crosswalking files to participants.
-Research data (with manifests) is the minimun required information for all Arcus data contributions.
+Research data (with manifests) is the mininum required information for all Arcus data contributions.

 ![Graphic respresentation of the Project template with that denotes research data sections](media/project_template/research_data.png)